AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/user-access/give-users-access-to-library.md

 product-area: documents;user-management;system-administration
 navigation-topic: user-access
 title: Give users access to Workfront Library
 description: Before users can open Workfront Library, they must be given access.
-As a Workfront Library administrator, you can give your users the following types of access:
+As a Workfront Library administrator, you can give your users the following types of access - EDIT ME.
 ---

 # Give users access to Workfront Library